Fort Myers Family Law Attorneys

 If you are hoping to challenge or enforce a prenuptial or postnuptial agreement as part of your divorce proceedings, our team at Lusk, Drasites & Tolisano can help.
 We routinely represent local clients in divorces of all scopes, including high-net-worth divorces.

 Not sure about your rights in a divorce?
-Call (239) 908-4930 or contact us online today.
+Call (239) 908-4930 or contact us online today to get started with our Fort Myers family lawyers.

 Client Testimonials